Robert Ruffin Barrow

 Robert Ruffin Barrow (1798 – 1875) was one of the owners of the most land and slaves in the southern United States before the American Civil War.
 He owned sixteen plantations, mostly in Louisiana, and had large landholdings in Texas.
 He also invested money in projects in which he saw potential.
 The most well known investment he made was in the early submarine projects of his brother-in-law, Horace Hunley, for the Confederate States Navy.

 Early life

 Barrow was born in 1798 in North Carolina.
-His father owned Afton Villa.
+His father Bartholomew Barrow owned Afton Villa.
+His uncle William Barrow III owned Highland Plantation.